 34. Learn about Native American history at the Andrew Blackbird Museum in Harbor Springs.
 FREE

-35. Step back into the days of disco with Winter Glow Skate Saturday Feb 4 from 7 – 10pm with a free skate night with disco lights and a DJ spinning music.
-Skate rental $2 per pair along with FREE hot doges and Bubble Tea while supplies last.
+35. Step back into the days of disco with Winter Glow Skate Saturday, Feb 4 from 7 – 10 pm with a free skate night with disco lights and a DJ spinning music.
+Skate rental $2 per pair along with FREE hot dogs and Bubble Tea while supplies last.

 36. Head over to Deer Park and say hi to the bucks and does.
 FREE

 38. Pond Hockey weekend just 5 minutes from Mackinaw City.
-St. Ignace will host teams for all over the US for the Labatt Blue UP Pond Hockey Championship.
+St. Ignace will host teams from all over the US for the Labatt Blue UP Pond Hockey Championship.
 FREE

 39. Do a fudge crawl around the city, take a Saturday to visit the many different fudge and confection shops in Mackinaw City.
 FREE